walles/exactype/README.md

 * Remove all emoji related code from the project
 * Replace one of the Swedish keyboards with an English one
 * Show a toast with the language name when switching keyboards
+* Make sure we have a KeyboardHolderView, a KeyboardHolderController, an ExactypeKeyboardView and an ExactypeKeyboardController.
+These should be used by the Exactype class to provide the input service.
 * Maybe do a release now?
 * Make it possible to configure in the settings whether to have English, Swedish or both keyboards.
+Make sure we can't select zero languages.

 ## TODO Misc
 * Add support for an English keyboard layout.
 This is a step towards emoji support (see below); it